SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

    -- Service Architecture

-As depicted in :numref:`fig-architecture`, **RENGA** operates as a middleware that sits between applications, backend computing, and storage services.
+As depicted in :numref:`fig-architecture`, **Renga** operates as a middleware that sits between applications, backend computing, and storage services.
 Applications interact with the platform services via client application programming interfaces.
 The interfaces are packaged as a collection of Software Development Kits (SDK) adapted to support a variety of programming languages and domain-specific environments.
 In the backend, connector services provide homogeneous interfaces to expose the various resource provider services.